Potential of constraining the Fifth Force Using the Earth as a Spin and Mass Source from space

-When summing up the interactions between each polarized geoelectron inside the Earth and the spin sensor on the CSS, the total potential can be calculated as follows:
+When summing up the interactions between each polarized geoelectron inside the Earth and the spin sensor on the spacecraft, the total potential can be calculated as follows: \begin{widetext}

-where $\mu_B$ is the Bohr magneton, $k_{B}$ is the Boltzmann constant, and $T$ is the temperature.
-The integration is over all the volume from the core-mantle boundary ($R_{\text{CM}}$) to the surface ($R_{s}$).
-Note that the relative speed $\mathbf{v}$ is the sum of the Earth's rotation and the speed of the CSS, which is far beyond the velocities achievable in laboratory settings ~\cite{Clayburn:2023eys}.
+\end{widetext} where $\mu_B$ is the Bohr magneton, $k_{B}$ is the Boltzmann constant, and $T$ is the temperature.
+The integration spans the entire volume from the core-mantle boundary ($R_{\text{CM}}$) to the surface ($R_{s}$).
+Note that the relative speed $\mathbf{v}$ is the superposition of Earth's rotation and the speed of the low Earth orbit spacecraft, which is far beyond the velocities achievable in laboratory settings ~\cite{39}.

-We modulated the Earth as a nucleon source for the two spin-velocity terms.
-To calculate the expected potentials between the electron and the nucleon, we can calculate the potentials as follows:
+For $V_{4+5}|_{VV}$, $V_{4+5}|_{AA}$, and $V_{12+13}$, we need to model the Earth as a nucleon source.
+The expected potentials between the electron and the nucleon read: \begin{widetext}

-The difference from the $e$-$e$ study is that the $\rho\left(r^{\prime}\right)$ here represents the density of Earth’s un-polarized nucleon density instead of the polarized electron density.
-Also, the integration should cover the entire space of the Earth, i.e., from the center of the Earth to the surface ($R_{s}$).